 All students who applied will be notified of their application status during the middle of June.

-Students who receive an offer for housing will be required to submit non-refundable Housing Deposits for the terms they requested.
+Students who receive an offer for housing will be required to submit a $200 non-refundable housing deposit for each of the terms requested.

-Students who receive a wait list number will also be notified by mail at this time about their position on this list and will be provided with information about the process and next steps, as well as off-campus housing alternatives.
+Students who receive a wait list number will be provided with additional information about the process and next steps, as well as off-campus housing alternatives.